 Blue Lake or Rotomairewhenua of New Zealand contains the cleanest natural water in the entire world.
 It is protected not only by Nelson Lakes National Park but also by a local tribe for its sacred waters.

-The ELF (Education and Leadership Fellows for Sustainability) program at my University (SUNY at Buffalo) was recently featured in the UB Reporter.
+The Education and Leadership Fellows for Sustainability (ELFs) program at my University (SUNY at Buffalo) was recently featured in the UB Reporter.
 While at the event I had the pleasure of conversing with President Tripathi on some ideas I had for sustainability on campus.
 He shared some useful advice on how to succeed in University that I definitely will apply to my own career here at UB.

-One last note: Please take a peek at my current news page!
+Above is the photo of President Tripathi and I discussing the future of sustainability at the ELF social event.
+The article on the campus initiative to reduce landfill waste can be found here.
+Additionally, Please take a peek at my current news page!
 You can access it on the right side bar under “Current News”.
 While on the menu be sure to follow me to hear more about water treatment in the developing world, or if you are just open to new environmental ideas.
-Click here to read more: Current News Page